BainbridgeArtisanResourceNetwork/Mark4_printer/Fusion360_model/README.md

 ### The Mark4 Fusion 360 model

-**2019-12-11 Current state of the model**
+**2019-12-16 Current state of the model**

 Assembly V28:
 ![Assembly, Mark4 printer v23](https://github.com/BainbridgeArtisanResourceNetwork/Mark4_printer/blob/master/Fusion360_model/images/assembly_v28.jpg)

-- XY plate design updated from Mark 3 to fit our build volume.
-- X and Y rails in place.
-Current issue - The X-rail in the model and the BOM is 15mm wide.
-Mark designed the bridge for a narrower rail. we'll need to fix this model.
-- Dual bondtech clone extruder plus mosquito  hot ends modeled (roughly) along with the E3D tool changer (also roughly).
-This is for being sure we have space for the tool changer.
-More work will be needed in this area to get a more exact model of the tool changer and the extruder's mounting to it before we are sure we have the space correct.
-- The model moves in the X and Y directions, with limits currently set to our 350mm x 350mm part size (plus the nozzle separation in the dual extruder).
-The main plate is "grounded" in the model, so you can play with it in Fusion by grabbing the extruder with your mouse and moving it around (what fun!).
-- Motors, pulleys, and belts are in roughly their correct positions.
-We need to verify belt thickness and look closely at the parts around the motors to be sure we like the belt paths there.
-I added parts to the BOM for building the standoffs under the pulleys and the motor.
+- Frame made from 4080 vertical rails is now in place, along with the base plate.
+- The X-rail in the model has been changed to a 12mm rail (from 15mm)
+- Holes in the top plate have been added to allow us to use either NEMA 17 or NEMA 23 X and Y motors.
+- A linear slide rail has been added for the the Z-axis.
+This is the rail Doug found on Ebay and contains the ball-screw, NEMA23 motor, slide rail, shaft coupling, and block, all built into a 2040 rail.
+I used this rather than the Mark3 design because I don;t have the details of the Mark3 and this is nearly the same.
+If we keep this, we'll need to change the mounting holes in the top and bottom plates.

 **Next steps with the model:**

-- Add 4080 posts  and base plate.
+- Add the build plate support and build plate.

+This will complete the "basic" design, then there are several things for us to look at before locking things in:

-- I also plan to look at a different mounting scheme for the bridge that would shorten all of the standoffs in the design.
+- A different mounting scheme for the bridge that would shorten all of the standoffs in the design.
 Might not be worth the effort, but something I want to look at.
+- Assessing a three-rail (and motor) Z-axis vs a single rail, cantilevered design.
+- Alternate extruders, the Jubilee toolchanger, and alternate tools.
+We want to be sure we've got enough room to implement a toolchanger (maybe now, maybe later) in the design.
+- Checking out how much we can extend the X, Y, and Z part dimensions.
+With the rails we have, we have some room to grow.
+It seems a waste to cut our rails shorter rather than be able to make bigger parts.
+- After these are done, we can  add both the main enclosure and the top enclosure.

-**About the stuff in this directory:**
+**About the stuff in this directory (unchanged since 2019-12-11):**

 This directory of the repo contains the "master" versions of the parts we are assembling into the BARN Mark4 printer.
 It also contains a Fusion 360 assembly of many (most, probably not all) of these parts.